AFFMAE: Scalable Vision Pre-Training for High-Resolution Microscopy Segmentation on Desktop Hardware: Methods

-\paragraph{\textbf{Flash-style cluster attention in Triton.}} Finally, the original cluster-attention implementation explicitly forms the attention matrix (e.g., computing $QK^\top$ and storing scores before multiplying by $V$), which is both memory-intensive and can be numerically fragile in fp16.
-We re-implement local cluster attention in Triton to follow the core FlashAttention \citep{flashattn} principle: \textbf{stream} attention compute, fusing the neighborhood attention operations
+While AFF reduces FLOPs by operating on sparse neighborhoods, the original implementation does not translate into proportional wall-clock speedups: cluster attention explicitly materializes attention scores (computing $QK^\top$ and storing the score matrix before multiplying by $V$), which is memory-bound and can be numerically unstable under mixed precision.
+We therefore re-implement local cluster attention in Triton following the FlashAttention principle \cite{flashattn}: we \emph{stream} attention computation over tiles, fuse the neighborhood attention steps, and accumulate the softmax normalization in fp32 while writing outputs in fp16.
+Concretely, for each neighborhood $n$ we compute

-without materializing the full score matrix.
-Where $K_\text{blank}$, and $V_\text{blank}$ are the neighborhood learned blank tokens, to reduce attention norms in textureless areas as described in \citeauthor{ziwen2023autofocusformer} We accumulate the softmax normalization in fp32, support relative-position bias $B_n$ for the neighborhood, and write outputs in fp16.
-This improves half-precision stability since softmax attention can commonly underflow fp16; while also reducing memory traffic and improving throughput.
+without materializing the full score matrix, where $(K_\text{blank},V_\text{blank})$ are learned blank tokens used to regularize attention norms in texture-less regions as in \cite{ziwen2023autofocusformer}.
+This reduces memory traffic, improves throughput, and improves half-precision stability via a numerically stable streaming softmax with fp32 accumulators.